tropicsquare/tropic01/README.md

 # Development support

-  Visit Tropic Square at [booth 5-373 at Embedded World 2025](https://tropicsquare.com/tropic-square-at-embedded-world-2025) to get board and samples.

 ## API and Application SDK
 [libtropic SDK](https://github.com/tropicsquare/libtropic) repository with C SDK ready for integration to your target application.